OnePlus 8T vs. OnePlus 8 Pro: Which should you buy?

 OnePlus 8 Pro

-The best Android flagship
+Still a great Android flagship

-The OnePlus 8 Pro delivers all the features you'd want from a flagship in 2020.
+The OnePlus 8 Pro delivers all the features you'd want from a flagship.
 It has a gorgeous design with a QHD+ 120Hz AMOLED panel, great cameras, outstanding hardware, and 30W wired and wireless charging.
 If you don't mind shelling out the premium over the 8T, there's a lot to like in the 8 Pro.
+With the 12/256GB option now on sale, you are getting a great overall value.